-Two and a half years ago, at the end of August 2017, I was about to leave my hometown in France for 9 months of travelling around the world, less than 8 weeks after coming back from a fabulous year in Australia.
+At the end of August 2017, less than eight weeks after coming back from a fabulous year in Australia, I was about to leave my hometown of Saint-Nazaire for nine more months of travelling around the world.
 The night before I left, I wrote the text below but never published it.
-It resonates a lot in me right now as I kind of feel like I am in a similar state of mind, so I decided to eventually release it, without any corrections, and compare my expectations to what actually happened to me.
-Follow me in my time machine!
+In April 2020, in the middle of the first Covid-19 lockdown in France, I eventually came across it.
+It was a very strange period and I kind of felt in a similar state of mind, so I decided to share it, without any corrections, and to compare my expectations to what actually happened to me.
+Right now, in November 2022, I am about to leave France again for a two-month-trip in South America, so it feels like the perfect moment to publish it a second time.
+Fasten your seat belts and follow me in my time machine!

 Tomorrow at 1pm I’ll be at the airport of Nantes in France, boarding the plane that will take me to Quebec City, on the other side of the Atlantic Ocean.
 I’ll say goodbye to my parents one more time for nine or ten months, after having left already for a year in Australia in 2016.
 It’s probably going to be hard and I guess there will be some tears… at least in my mother’s eyes.
 I know I’m not going to sleep well tonight because I’m stressed, excited and a bit scared.
 Tomorrow I’ll be tired and anxious, and I will keep asking myself if I thought about everything… or if I’m doing the right thing.
 Why on earth would I put myself in such a position, completely shook and overwhelmed by so many contradictory feelings?

 I’m writing this now because I know that tomorrow I won’t be able to think properly.
 In case I’ll have doubts or fears, this article will be here reminding me why I’m doing it.